osbornjd/EICJetSubstructure/README.md

 ### Usage
 All that is necessary to use this is to run the main `runSimWorkflow.py` with the arguments as documented in the file.
 The output is a truth root file, which contains a tree with truth particle information from PYTHIA, and a smeared root file, which contains the particles after undergoing detector smearing.

-The detector smearing is set in `smear/ePHENIXDetector.cpp`.
+The detector smearing is set in `smear/ePHENIXDetector.cpp` and `smear/smearHandBook.cxx`.

 The output truth and smeared files can be befriended for further analysis within ROOT.